 Norway is also one of the top two markets for fish and seafood from the EU; 72% of all Norwegian imports come from the EU.
 Although Norway exports the majority of its production, in recent years imports have grown significantly, this is partly because of the need to import fishmeal, fish oil and fish feed for its growing aquaculture industry.
 The main suppliers are the EU Member States and countries in South America.
 Norway imported 133 700 tonnes of fishmeal in 2017.
 Total imports are valued at €1 billion.

 Consumption of fish and seafood products was 43.4 kg per capita in 2015.
 Fresh fish represents over half of all fish products bought for home consumption, while frozen fish is about one third.
 An increase in sales of fresh fish has been observed.
 Sales of fresh fish fillet increased the most.
 The most popular species among Norwegian' consumers are cod, salmon, shrimp, mackerel and European pollock.

 The small-scale coastal fleet constitutes an important part of the overall fishing fleet, and the issue of overcapacity must also be tackled in this fleet segment.

 A clear and transparent international framework for private standards is lacking, as is a framework for certification procedures.
 There is a considerable need for more transparency among fisheries managers, private standard-setters, accredited certification agencies and wholesalers/retailers.

-In aquaculture, the main problem is disease in the fish farming sector, which also has spill-over on wild marine capture fisheries.
-Disease, including parasites such as sea lice, continues to be a major loss factor in the aquaculture industry.
+In the fish farming sector, the main problem is disease, which also has spill-over effects on wild stocks.
+Disease, including parasites such as sea lice, continues to be a major concern in the aquaculture industry.